 Know this: Certain states have regulations and restrictions regarding where you can move to continue receiving unemployment benefits.
-Check the area you intend to move for such restrictions.
+Check the area you intend to move to for such restrictions.

 When it comes to being eligible for unemployment, a few factors play a role.
 For instance, applicants must meet three primary requirements:

-- Out of work through no fault of your own;
+- Out of work through no fault of your own.

-- Individuals must meet minimum earnings or tenure requirements;
+- Individuals must meet minimum earnings or tenure requirements.

 - Must be able, available, and actively seeking part- or full-time work.